rapidojs/rapido/packages/rapido-session/README.md

 Please refer to its documentation:

 - [Getting Started](https://rapidojs.dev/docs/getting-started) – How to create a new app.
-- [Utils User Guide](https://rapidojs.dev/) – How to develop apps bootstrapped with Rapido.
+- [User Guide](https://rapidojs.dev/) – How to develop apps bootstrapped with Rapido.

 ## Installation